William C. Dudley (philosopher)

-William C. Dudley (born in Charlottesville, Virginia) is an American academic administrator and philosopher who became the 27th president of Washington and Lee University on January 1, 2017.
+William C. Dudley (born in Charlottesville, Virginia) is an American academic administrator and philosopher, who currently serves as President of Claremont McKenna College in Claremont, California.
+He was previously the 27th president of Washington and Lee University (from January 2017 to July 2026).
 Prior to his presidency at Washington and Lee, he served as provost and professor of philosophy at Williams College.

 Early life and education

 A Virginia native, Dudley was born in Charlottesville and raised in Arlington.
 He attended Williams College, where he graduated magna cum laude in 1989 with a double major in mathematics and philosophy.
 During his undergraduate years, he served as captain of the water polo team and was a member of the swim team.
 Upon graduation, he received a Herchel Smith Fellowship to study philosophy at the University of Cambridge from 1989 to 1990.

 After his studies at Cambridge, Dudley worked for AES Corporation from 1990 to 1992.
 He then pursued graduate studies at Northwestern University, where he earned both his master's degree and Ph.D. in philosophy, completing his doctoral studies in 1998.